acceleratedmaterials/Astar_AMDworkshop_demo/README.md

             pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/mac/cpu/tensorflow-1.10.1-py3-none-any.whl
             ```

         * Note: you can deactivate the environment by issuing `source deactivate`.
-But make sure to activate the environment again before running any demos, since the required packages are installed in this environment!
+But make sure to activate the environment again before running any demos from the terminal, since the required packages are installed in this environment!
 For more information on conda environments, click [here](https://conda.io/docs/user-guide/tasks/manage-environments.html)

 ## Getting started

-1. Launch the `Anaconda Navigator` program
+1. Launch `Anaconda Navigator` and change environment to `workshop` by clicking on the drop down menu [Picture]

 2. **For demos using `Jupyter notebook`**
     * Launch `Jupyter notebook` ![alt text](https://github.com/acceleratedmaterials/AMDworkshop_demo/blob/master/demo_pics/Jupyter.png)